Symmetric spaces as adjoint orbits and their geometries: Lie theoretical description of flag manifolds and symmetric spaces

 \subsection{The basics of root systems and parabolic Lie algebras}

-Most of this work is deeply based on Lie algebra theory instead of working directly with Lie groups.
-Hence, this section provides a method to obtain parabolic sub-algebras descriptions via root systems.
-We are particularly interested in the algebraic descriptions of symmetric spaces and flag manifolds.
-We will review some fundamental facts about Lie Theory, including root systems.
-For further details, please see \cite{ADORB} and references.
-Our quick recall of root systems aims to be self-contained.
+Let us briefly review some fundamental facts about Lie algebras and establish the notation that will be consistently used throughout this paper.
 Let $\mathfrak{g}$ be a complex semisimple Lie algebra and $\mathfrak{h}$ a Cartan sub-algebra with \emph{roots set} denoted by $\Pi$.
-We recall that since $\mathbb C$ is algebraically closed and of zero characteristic, once $\lie g$ is finite-dimensional, it follows that $\lie h$ is Abelian.
-Moreover, the adjoint representation $\mathrm{ad} : \lie g \rightarrow \lie{gl}(\lie g)$ enjoys the property that the image $\mathrm{ad}(\lie h)$ consists of \emph{semisimple operators}.
+We recall that since $\mathbb C$ is algebraically closed and of zero characteristic, using that $\lie g$ is finite-dimensional, it follows that $\lie h$ is Abelian.
+Moreover, the adjoint representation $\mathrm{ad}: \lie g \rightarrow \lie{gl}(\lie g)$ enjoys the property that the image $\mathrm{ad}(\lie h)$ consists of \emph{semisimple operators}.
 Hence, all such operators are simultaneously diagonalizable.
 Considering this, we thus decompose $\lie g$ via appropriate invariant subspaces

 where

 for $h \in \lie h$.
 Hence, the roots set is nothing but $\Pi := \left\{\alpha \in \lie h^{*}\setminus \{0\} : \lie g_{\alpha} \not\equiv 0 \right\}$.
 We reinforce that it can also be proved that for each $\alpha \in \Pi$, it holds that $\mathrm{dim}_{\mathbb C}\lie g_{\alpha} = 1$.